auth0/docs/articles/architecture-scenarios/application/web-saml/part-2.md

 You'll need to configure two connections:

-* One to store the users who are logging in via single sign on (SSO) using Tableau
+* One to store the users who are logging in via single sign on (SSO) using Slack
 * One to store users who are logging in with a username (or email) and a password

 ::: panel Supported identity providers